okyntary/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
 </div>

 ### Launch and shutdown

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the ePoch `.jar` file and copy it into an empty folder where you wish to test it.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the `.jar` file to run it. <br>
+      Expected: this should show the GUI with a set of sample contacts.
+The window size may not be optimally set for your monitor size.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by double-clicking the `.jar` file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window size and location should be remembered.

 1. _{ more test cases … }_

+### Adding a person

+1. Adding a person

+   1. Prerequisites: None.

+   2. Test case: `addp n/Ellen Chua a/Tembusu e/ellenchua@u.nus.edu.sg p/98225832` <br>
+      Expected: a person named `Ellen Chua`, with address `Tembusu`, email `ellenchua@u.nus.edu.sg`, and phone number `98225832` is added.

+   3. Test case: `addp` <br>
+      Expected: Error thrown, indicating invalid command format.

+   4. Test case: `addp n/Kevin Norton`, i.e. some fields are missing. <br>
+      Expected: Similar to previous.

+   5. Other incorrect add commands to try: `add`, `addperson` etc. <br>
+      Expected: Similar to previous.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+There must be at least one person in the list to delete.

-   1. Test case: `deletpe 1`<br>
+   1. Test case: `deletep 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: The first contact in the list is deleted.
+Details of the deleted contact are shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `deletep 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the size of the list of persons) <br>
       Expected: Similar to previous.

-1. _{ more test cases … }_
+### Adding and deleting CCAs

+1. Adding and deleting CCAs can be testing similarly to testing adding and deleting persons, as explained above. <br>
+   Instead of `addp` and `deletep`, the commands `addc` and `deletec` are used. <br>
+   When adding a CCA, the only attribute that needs to be specified is its name.

+### Adding a reminder

+1. Adding a reminder to a CCA
+   1. Prerequisites: List all CCAs using the `list` command.
+The CCA that the reminder is to be added to is listed.

+   2. Test case: `addr n/Weekly band practice cid/1 sd/2021-09-20` <br>
+       Expected: a reminder named `Weekly band practice` which begins on `2021-09-20` is added to the CCA at index 1 (i.e. the first CCA in the list).

+   3. Test case: `addr` <br>
+      Expected: Error thrown, indicating invalid command format.

+   4. Test case: `addp n/Weekly band practice`, i.e. some fields are missing. <br>
+      Expected: Similar to previous.

+   5. Other incorrect add commands to try: `add`, `addreminder cid/0`, `addreminder cid/x` where `x` is greater than the number of CCAs listed etc. <br>
+      Expected: Similar to previous.

+### Deleting a reminder

+1. Deleting a reminder while all reminders are being shown

+    1. Prerequisites: List all reminders using the `list` command.
+There must be at least one reminder in the list to delete.

+    2. Test case: `deleter 1`<br>
+       Expected: The first reminder in the list is deleted.
+Details of the deleted contact are shown in the status message.

+    3. Test case: `deletep 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect delete commands to try: `delete`, `deleter x` (where x is larger than the size of the list of reminders) <br>
+       Expected: Similar to previous.

+### Enrolling a person into a CCA

+1. Enrolling a person to a CCA
+    1. Prerequisites: List all persons and CCAs using the `list` command.
+The person to be enrolled, and the CCA that they are to be enrolled into must be listed.

+    2. Test case: `enrol pid/1 cid/1` <br>
+       Expected: the first person in the list of persons is enrolled into the first CCA in the list of CCAs.
+The no. of people in each CCA increases by 1.

+    3. Test case: `enrol` <br>
+       Expected: Error thrown, indicating invalid command format.

+    4. Test case: `enrol cid/1`, i.e. some fields are missing. <br>
+       Expected: Similar to previous.

+    5. Other incorrect add commands to try: `enrol`, `enrol cid/0`, `addreminder cid/x` where `x` is greater than the number of CCAs listed etc. <br>
+       Expected: Similar to previous.

+### Expelling a person from a CCA

+1. Expelling a person from a CCA
+    1. Prerequisites: List all persons and CCAs using the `list` command.
+The person to be expelled, and the CCA that they are to be expelled from must be listed.
+The person to be expelled must already be enrolled inside this CCA.

+    2. Test case: `expel pid/1 cid/1` <br>
+       Expected: the first person in the list of persons is expelled from the first CCA in the list of CCAs.
+The no. of people in each CCA decreases by 1.

+    3. Test case: `expel` <br>
+       Expected: Error thrown, indicating invalid command format.

+    4. Test case: `expel cid/1`, i.e. some fields are missing. <br>
+       Expected: Similar to previous.

+    6. Other incorrect add commands to try: `expel`, `expel pid/0`, `expel pid/x` where `x` is greater than the number of persons listed etc. <br>
+       Expected: Similar to previous.

+   5. Test case: `expel pid/1 cid/1` when the person specified is not already enrolled into the CCA specified.
+      Expected: Error thrown, indicating invalid command.

-### Saving data
+### Saving and reading data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases … }_
+   1. Note: All contact data in ePoch (persons, CCAs, reminders) is stored in `data/addressbook.json`.

+   2. Simulate missing file
+      1. Prerequisites: Delete `addressbook.json`, if it exists, from the `/data` folder in the directory where the `.jar` file for ePoch is stored.

+      2. Test case: Double-click the `.jar` file to run it. <br>
+         Expected: this should show the GUI with a set of sample contacts.
+There should be no `addressbook.json` file in the `/data` at this exact moment.

+      3. Test case: Run the `clear` command in ePoch. <br>
+         Expected: this should clear all sample contacts from ePoch, and the GUI should contain no data at all.
+An `addressbook.json` file should be created in the `/data` folder.s